NeueDarshan/simple_ConTeXt/README.md

 - Builder(s).
 - Command auto-completions.
 - Command pop-ups.
-- Handling of references.
-(Not citations.)
+- Handling of references and citations.
 - Snippets.
 - Other miscellany.

-(I should say that I only use ConTeXt MkIV, and so the package is designed and tested with MkIV only.
+(I should say that I use ConTeXt MkIV exclusively, and so the package is designed and tested with MkIV only.
 In other words, if MkII stuff works then it is a happy accident.
-However, the syntax file should work perfectly well (I speculate) for MkII, and some of the other parts might work e.g. the references.
-I would certainly not be opposed to adding stuff for MkII.
-It's just not something I use, so I am not interested in spending my free time working on it.)
+That said, the syntax file should work perfectly well for MkII, and some of the other parts might still work or be relatively simple to adapt as needed.

-(Also, the multilingual interface in ConTeXt is not something that I have really considered.
-I only use the English interface; indeed, I would hardly know where to start with supporting the other languages.
-Again, I would be more than happy if it *were* supported, it's just not something that makes sense for me to put my time into.)
+Also, the multilingual interface in ConTeXt is not something I have considered.
+I only know the English interface, and have worked with it in mind; the task of supporting all of the different interfaces simultaneously seems rather daunting to me.)

 ## Installation/Setup